DorianDepriester/Wicksell-py/README.md

     wt = WicksellTransform(distro)

 In the example above, ``distro`` must be a continuous distribution, as defined in the [scipy's stats](https://docs.scipy.org/doc/scipy/reference/stats.html) module.
 Finally, use this instance as a usual scipy's distribution.
-All the parameters related to the underlying distribution are inferred to the transformed one.
-The ``loc`` and ``scale`` parameters of the underlying distribution are renamed ``baseloc`` and ``basescale``, respectivelly.
+Then all the parameters given to the ``wt`` function are actually passed-by and applied to the base-distribution (``distro``).

 ## Example
 In the following, the [lognormal](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.lognorm.html) distribion is considered.